yonasuriv/FlashWhisper/README.md

 # Flash Whisper Search Engine

-*Currently being finished, will be uploaded soon.*
+*Currently under development, will be uploaded soon.*

 Born as a **Clone** Project but got updated for *merging* **Google** and **DuckDuckGo**